 Copy Cluster Role Wizard

-This guide will explain the migration process for the following three main scenarios:
+This guide explains the migration process for the following three main scenarios:

-The length of time it takes to migrate the Hyper-V role depends on the size of the data to be transferred and the tools used.
-Of the various types of files to be transferred, the virtual hard disk, .vhd and .vhd files, have the largest file sizes (from a few gigabytes to many gigabytes in size).
-The length of time is required for migration is largely affected by the size of the virtual hard disk files and by the network bandwidth.
+The length of time it takes to migrate the Hyper-V role depends on the size of the data to be transferred and on the tools that are used.
+Of the various types of files to be transferred, the virtual hard disk (VHD), .vhd and .vhdx files, have the largest file sizes from a few gigabytes to many gigabytes in size.
+The length of time that is required for migration is largely affected by the size of the VHD files and by the network bandwidth.